 - In the bowl of a processor, pulse the breadcrumbs a few times to get a smoother texture.
 Alternatively, place the breadcrumbs in an airtight resealable bag and hammer a few times to break up the pieces of panko.

-- In a small bowl, beat the eggs.
-In another shallow bowl, mix the breadcrumbs with a pinch of salt.
-Then dip the prepared avocado half in the egg mixture, then breadcrumbs, then egg, then breadcrumbs again.
+- Dip the prepared avocado half in the egg mixture, then breadcrumbs, then egg, then breadcrumbs again.
 With each dip, make sure the avocado is completely covered and shake off the excess.

 Follow me on Bloglovin!